-IN WITNESS WHEREOF, the Parties hereto have executed this Twelfth Amendment on the dates with their respective signatures:
+IN WITNESS WHEREOF, the Parties hereto have executed this Amendment Number One on the dates with their respective signatures:

-AGE WELL SENIOR SERVICES, INC.

-DocuSigned by:

-By: Steve Moyer By:

-Name: Steve Moyer (Print) Name: (Print)

-Title: CEO Title: ()

-Dated: 2/21/2023 Dated:

-Presiden 1) One signature by the Chairman of the Board, the Assistant Secretary, the Chief Financial Officer or an

-lines abo ove. the Subrecipient to a Contract, must sign on one of the

-NTY OF ORANGE tical Subdivision of the State of California ia

-By: Deputized Purchasing Agent OC Community Resources Dated:

-OVED AS TO FORM CE OF THE COUNTY COUNSEL

-By: John Cleveland DEPLITY COLINSEL Dated: 2/21/2023
+Age V Well Senior Services, Inc. By: Docusigned by: Stew Mayer 61DC07964F294EB By: PocuSigned by: K.J.
+Lucoine 284CFBF7F3F84FC Name: Steve Moyer (Print) Name: R.J.
+Chicoine (Print) Title: CEO 7/21/2023 Title: Dated: Secretary 7/21/2023 Chairm Secreta For Sul must si nan of the Board, the President or any Vice Property, the Chief Financial Officer or an Assistant brecipients that are not corporations, the person on one of the lines above. esident; and 2 ant Treasurer. son who has a nts are as follows: 1) One signature by the 2) One signature by the Secretary, any Assistant authority to bind the Subrecipient to a Contract, COUN TY OF ORANGE ical Subdivision of the State of California By: Deputized Purchasing Agent OC Community Resources Dated: OVED AS TO FORM CE OF THE COUNTY COUNSEL By: John Christian John County Cou Dated .
+7/21/2023

-SCOPE OF SERVICES
+ATTACHMENT A - 1 SCOPE OF SERVICES